IASRobolab/ai_utils/docs/yolact/yolact_setup.md

 a dictionary containing the object inferences found on input image divided by class (Key).

 ## Training on custom dataset
-* Before start labelling, be sure to rename all your data with universal names (use rename_imgs_universal_name.py script)
+* Before start labelling, be sure to rename all your data with universal names
-* Label all your data with labelme tool.
-It creates a json file for each image
+* Label all your data with labelme (https://www.dlology.com/blog/how-to-create-custom-coco-data-set-for-instance-segmentation/) tool.
+It creates a json file for each image with its annotations
-* From the repo of yolact, run labelme2coco.py script to generate the coco annotation (test and train) json file which include all your annotated data
+* From the yolact repo, run labelme2coco.py script to generate the coco annotation (test and train) json file which include all your annotated data
 * Modify the train/test json files created and be sure that the the first category_id starts with 1 and not 0.
 Rename all the category_id in the file by adding 1 to all entries
 * Add the definition of the custom dataset and the network inside the data/config.py of yolact repo.
 In the section DATASETS of the config file add a block of code
 ```